Re-evaluating Minimum Bayes Risk Decoding for Automatic Speech Recognition: Experiments

 \subsection{Automatic Speech Recognition (ASR)}

-\paragraph{Resources.} We evaluate the performance of MBR decoding on ASR using LibriSpeech (clean) \cite{vassil2015librispeech}, AMI-IHM \cite{carletta2007unleashing}, and VoxPopuli \cite{wang-etal-2021-voxpopuli} for English, ReazonSpeech \cite{fujimoto2023reazonspeech}, Common Voice-v8 \cite{ardila-etal-2020-common}, and JSUT \cite{sonobe2017jsut} for Japanese.
-We use Whisper~\cite{pmlr-v202-radford23a}\footnote{\url{https://huggingface.co/openai/whisper-large-v3}} for English and Kotoba-Whisper-v2\footnote{\url{https://huggingface.co/kotoba-tech/kotoba-whisper-v2.0}} for Japanese ASR models.
+\paragraph{Resources.} We evaluate the performance of MBR decoding on ASR using LibriSpeech (clean) \citep{vassil2015librispeech}, AMI-IHM \citep{carletta2007unleashing}, and VoxPopuli \citep{wang-etal-2021-voxpopuli} for English, ReazonSpeech \citep{fujimoto2023reazonspeech}, Common Voice-v8 \citep{ardila-etal-2020-common}, and JSUT \citep{sonobe2017jsut} for Japanese.
+We use Whisper~\citep{pmlr-v202-radford23a}\footnote{\url{https://huggingface.co/openai/whisper-large-v3}} for English and Kotoba-Whisper-v2\footnote{\url{https://huggingface.co/kotoba-tech/kotoba-whisper-v2.0}} for Japanese ASR models.
 All the audio files are resampled to 16 kHz to meet the Whisper model's requirement.
-We use the first 1000 samples in the test set of each dataset for the evaluation, skipping samples longer than 30 seconds so that they can be handled with the Whisper model at a single path of inference.
-In this way, we can evaluate the effect of MBR decoding disentangled from the effect of the long-form audio handling techniques \cite{chiu2019comparison,narayanan2019recognizing,koluguri2024investigating}.
+For the results on Table~\ref{tab:asr-en-models-samples}, we use the full test set of LibriSpeech dataset, which contains 2,620 samples, including those longer than 30 seconds.
+For samples exceeding 30 seconds, because Whisper models do not natively handle audio longer than 30 seceonds, we apply the sequential long-form algorithm provided by the Whisper model \citep{chiu2019comparison,narayanan2019recognizing,koluguri2024investigating}.
+For the other experiments, we use the first 1000 samples in the test set for the evaluation, excluding samples longer than 30 seconds to isolate the effect of MBR decoding from any interaction with long-form handling techniques.
+Most of the samples are shorter than 30 seconds, and the exclusion rate is negligible across these datasets (e.g., only 9 out of 2620 are longer than 30 seconds in LibriSpeech).